 - Colors fade a bit more than normal after washing

 Overall we like the Gunapod sleep sack.
-We’d recommend it to those living in warmer climates or whose babies tend to overheat a bit.
+We’d recommend it to those living in warmer climates or whose babies tend to overheat a little bit.
 We love the zipper system which is great for babies who like don’t like to be so restricted inside some of the tighter fitting sacks.
 If you have a baby that needs to be able to kick their legs, the Gunapod is also a good option.